Real estate

 The credit check of the buyer ensures that they can actually pay the purchase price.
 Request a credit report and a financing confirmation from their bank.

-A watertight purchase contract governs all important details of the sale, such as the purchase price, payment terms, handover date, and liability for defects.
+A watertight purchase agreement regulates all important details of the sale, such as the purchase price, payment terms, transfer date, and liability for defects.
 It should be certified by a notary.

 Why is a handover protocol important?

-A detailed handover protocol documents the condition of the property and meter readings.
-It protects against future claims by the buyer and serves as evidence in the event of disputes.
+A detailed handover protocol documents the condition of the property and the meter readings.
+It protects against later claims from the buyer and serves as evidence in case of disputes.

 Subscribe to our newsletter